vivekk-tiwari/LOCALE/README.md

 ## Tech/Framework Used

-* The frontend for Locale has been created using JS and CSS.
+* The frontend for Locale has been created using HTML, CSS and Javascript.
 * Locale uses React framework and has been deployed on Vercel